North Korea blows up parts of inter-Korean roads as tensions with South Korea soar

 South Korea’s Joint Chiefs of Staff said in a brief statement that North Korea blew up parts of the roads on Tuesday.

-It said South Korea’s military is bolstering its readiness but gave no further details.
+It said South Korea’s military is bolstering its readiness and surveillance posture but gave no further details.

+The explosions came a day after North Korean leader Kim Jong Un called a meeting with his top military and security officials.
+During the meeting, Kim described the alleged South Korean drone flights as the “enemy’s serious provocation” and laid out unspecified tasks related to “immediate military action” and the operation of his “war deterrent” for defending the country’s sovereignty, the North's state media reported earlier Tuesday.

+North Korea earlier put frontline artillery and other army units on standby to launch strikes on South Korea, if drones from South Korea are found over North Korea again.
+South Korea has refused to confirm whether it sent drones but warned it would sternly punish North Korea if the safety of its citizens is threatened.

 Destroying the roads would be in line with leader Kim Jong Un's push to cut off ties with South Korea, formally cement it as his country's principal enemy and abandon the North's decades-long objective to seek a peaceful Korean unification.